armbian/documentation/docs/contribute/datacenter.md

 - **Power measurement.** On boards powered over PoE, consumption is sampled throughout the run, so the result carries idle and peak wattage alongside everything else.
-- **Serial console.** Cabled boards have their UART reachable over the network.
+- **Serial console server.** Cabled boards have their UART reachable over the network through a console server.
 Runs record the entire boot — U-Boot, kernel, and any panic — which is the only view left when a board never reaches the network at all.
 Maintainers can attach to the same console interactively.
 - **Network throughput.** iperf3 against a lab-local server, in both directions, on *every* interface a board has rather than just the one it is managed through.